sictweb/bti425-2020/resources.md

 You will need one or more devices.
 A College or personal desktop or laptop, and (likely) a personal mobile device (e.g. a smartphone).

+[This document](/notes/postman-intro) introduces you to Postman, and has how-to getting started info.

 <br>

 **Use macOS or Linux**